andrej-a/notification-library/README.md

 This is literally all you need.

-Just put <Alert Portal /> component to any place of of your application and get fun!
+Just put 'AlertContainer' component to any place of of your application and get fun!

 ```
 const App = (props) => {